Climb Pendle Hill from Clitheroe

 Reward yourself with a visit to Bowland Beer Hall for some cask or craft ales and some hearty food.
 Or explore some of Clitheroe’s fine selection of pubs and restaurants.
 Choose from contemporary Greek classics at Brizola or modern French dining at Tom’s Table.
 Craft beer and cask ale fans will also find plenty of choice at The Beer Shack, The Ale House, or Corto.

-Wander to Ribble Valley e-bikes shop to collect hire cycles (book in advance at Ribble Valley e-bikes).
+Contact Ribble Valley e-bikes to arrange hire of cycles (book in advance at Ribble Valley e-bikes).
 Collect a picnic from Bowland Food Hall, just a short ride from the cycle shop then head out of town onto quiet rural lanes to explore the picturesque villages of the southern edge of the Forest of Bowland AONB.

 NB: E-bikes can only be ridden on the public highway by children aged 14 and above.
 Younger children can ride unassisted bikes, but will need to be proficient cyclists to complete this part of the itinerary.